-A legal right that allows the creator of an original work (such as a blog post, photo or video) to decide if and how that original work may be used by others.
+A legal right that allows the creator of an original work (such as a blog post, photo or video) to decide if and how that original work may be used by others, subject to certain limitations and exceptions.

 disclaimer

 A statement that limits someone's legal responsibilities.